ruizhang-ai/GMCF_Neural_Graph_Matching_based_Collaborative_Filtering/code/README.md

    Now, our source codes are in the folder ```code/``` and the datasets are in the folder ```data/```.

-4. Install other packages listed in requirements.txt:
+4. Install other packages listed in requirements.txt.
    ```
    $ pip install -r requirements.txt
    ```